szczekulskij/CSE222A-project/README.md

 * Another way to record the data is using tcpdumb like this: `sudo tcpdump -i enX0 tcp port 5201 -w {filename}.pcap`

 #### Website traffic (eg. a single website wget) (as per discussion with TA)
-* Copy a website using httrack: `sudo httrack https://www.megamillions.com/`
+* Copy a website using httrack: `sudo httrack https://www.megamillions.com/` & set up Apache2 server to host that website.
 * Record the data using: `sudo tcpdump -i enX0 tcp port 8808 -w {filename}.pcap`
 * Wget the website using: `sudo wget http://52.32.142.14:8808/www.megamillions.com/index.html`
 * The data will be pre-processed in python using scapy.
 The methodology is based on this stack overflow post: [link](https://stackoverflow.com/questions/42963343/reading-pcap-file-with-scapy)